D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Introduction

-We introduce \textbf{D2E (Desktop to Embodied AI)}, a framework that systematically transforms desktop interactions into a scalable pretraining substrate for embodied AI.
-D2E addresses two fundamental challenges: establishing a unified pipeline for high-quality desktop data collection, and extending beyond manual annotations to leverage the vast repository of unlabeled internet videos.
+We introduce \textbf{D2E (Desktop to Embodied AI)}, a framework that systematically transforms desktop interactions into a scalable pretraining substrate for embodied AI (Figure~\ref{fig:teaser}).
+D2E addresses two fundamental challenges: establishing a unified pipeline for high-quality desktop data collection and leveraging vast amounts of unlabeled internet videos beyond manual annotation.

 Our first contribution, the \textbf{Open-World Agents (OWA) Toolkit}, provides the infrastructure for scalable desktop data capture.
 Built on Windows APIs and GStreamer~\citep{microsoft2024dxgi, gstreamer2024framework}, OWA's \texttt{ocap} recorder synchronizes multimodal streams---screen, keyboard, and mouse---into time-aligned events, while our OWAMcap format achieves order-of-magnitude compression improvements over existing formats.
 Through OWA, we collected $335$ hours of human demonstrations across $31$ diverse games and applications, establishing a foundation for desktop-based pretraining.
+Desktop data collection is substantially more cost-efficient than robotics data acquisition.
+14 annotators collected our 335-hour corpus in one month, whereas DROID~\citep{khazatsky2024droid} required 50 collectors across 13 institutions over 12 months to assemble a dataset of comparable scale.

 Beyond human demonstrations, we introduce the \textbf{Generalist Inverse Dynamics Model (\generalistidm)} to demonstrate a pathway toward internet-scale data collection.
-By reformulating action prediction as timestamp-aware next-event prediction (NEP-$\tau$), our model achieves strong zero-shot generalization---substantially outperforming specialist baselines on unseen games with minimal compute requirements.
-This generalization capability enables automatic pseudo-labeling of YouTube gameplay videos, expanding our dataset by over $1,000$ hours without additional human annotation.
+By reformulating action prediction as timestamp-aware next-event prediction (NEP-$\tau$, introduced in Section~\ref{sec:nep_tau}), our model achieves strong zero-shot generalization---substantially outperforming specialist baselines on unseen games with minimal compute requirements.
+This generalization capability enables automatic pseudo-labeling of YouTube gameplay videos, expanding our dataset by over $1,000$ hours.

 We demonstrate that desktop-pretrained representations transfer meaningfully to physical robotics through \textbf{Vision-Action PreTraining (VAPT)}.
 Models pretrained on our combined desktop corpus show consistent improvements on standardized benchmarks: It achieves a total success rate of 96.6\% on \textit{LIBERO} manipulation~\citep{liu2023libero} and 83.3\% on \textit{CANVAS} navigation~\citep{choi2024canvas}.
 These results establish, for the first time, that the sensorimotor patterns learned from desktop interactions can directly enhance performance in embodied AI domains, validating desktop data as a practical alternative to costly physical data collection.